a04101999/CoRaX-Collaborative-radiology-xpert-/README.md

 The pretrained models and sample error data provided here correspond to our Accepted work in Radiology: Artificial Intelligence Journal.

-🧪 This software is currently under prospective clinical validation.
+🧪 This software is currently under prospective clinical validation and user studies.

 # CoRaX-Collaborative-radiology-xpert-